What to Know Before Getting First Tattoo

 Pre Tattoo Care

 Take a shower, shave and clean the area to be tattooed.
 Do not wear excessive perfume or deodorant.
 Make sure you have had a healthy snack before going to the studio, so you’re not hungry between the session.
-Do drink plenty of water or anything that thin’s your blood before you get a tattoo.
+Do drink plenty of water night before and during your tattoo session to stay energized and hydrated.
+Don’t drink alcohol or anything that thin’s your blood before you get a tattoo, it can result in excess bleeding.

 Dress right for your tattoo appointment.
 Make sure you wear manageable clothes that are comfortable, breathable, and that prevent irritation, sweating, and don’t cover the area getting tattooed.
 I was getting inked on my wrist, so I preferred to wear a light cotton T-shirt that doesn’t fall on my wrist.